Brophy

 language and customs.
 Hence the oppressors of one generation often produced the rebels of a later one.

-William O'Brothe was appointed Prior of the Augustinian Monastery of St. Tigernacius of Aghamacart by Pope Sixtus IV on 31 March 1481.
-William is likely to have been the illegitimate son of Philip O'Brothe, Abbot of Kilcooley Abbey, whom Pope Pius II legitimised and instructed to be taken on as a monk at the Abby after his father's death.
+Philip O'Brothe was a 15th-century Abbot of Kilcooley Abbey.
+His tomb, bearing a carved effigy of the abbot, survives at Kilcooley.
+In 1463–64, Pope Pius II granted a dispensation concerning O'Brothe's illegitimate son, permitting the son to be received as a monk after his father's death.
+Another member of the family, William O'Brothe, was appointed Prior of the Augustinian Monastery of St. Tigernacius of Aghamacart by Pope Sixtus IV on 31 March 1481.

 When Florence Fitzpatrick, 3rd Baron Upper Ossory, the son of the last person to have claim to the kingship of Osraige, was pardoned by Queen Elizabeth I in 1601, his kinsmen, the Brophys and other "old tribesman of Upper Ossory," were also mentioned in the pardon.
 Ui Broithe was anglicised as O'Broghie in the Patent Rolls of James I in 1603 and 1607.
 The name appears as Brohy in census of 1659.

-Their territory comprised the level portion of the barony of Galmoy, in the county of Kilkenny.
-They were driven from the plain of Magh Sedna into Upper Ossory, after the Norman invasion of Ireland, and their chief settled at Ballybrophy, near Borris-in-Ossory, in Queen's County (now County Laois).